The Chief Justice of India

 Today, I could not add ‘Honorable’, ‘Respectable’, ‘Your Honor’, ‘Your Majesty’ or any other suitable salutation before your position, because today the judiciary and our justice system have lost importance to me.
 Yes, you may have the power but no respect, especially after the details of Dhanajoy Chatterjee death sentence is out.

-I am a poor man of India who believed in fairness in judiciary for a long time, only to be cheated multiple times by the same ‘Honorable’ pillar of our democracy.
+I am a poor man of India who believed in fairness in the judiciary for a long time, only to be cheated multiple times by the same ‘Honorable’ pillar of our democracy.
 I was cheated when every death sentence receiver like Dhananjay was under-represented in our courts of law and hence were denied justice; I was cheated when another man like me who underwent violence in the hands of a woman, was denied justice; I was cheated when courts didn’t take any Suo Moto action when crimes against men or boys happened; I was cheated every time judges told open lies with our crime data and showed ‘Number of filed cases’ as ‘confirmed crimes’ in their judgements.
 The list is long and I am not here to complain, as I know that even you can’t do anything alone.
 This is only to inform you that we are losing faith in you, fast….very fast; and I no more care whether you are there or not.

-All our courts today are heavily dependent on hard copy of documents.
+All our courts today are heavily dependent on a hard copy of documents.
 Every document we submit is photocopied multiple times to be distributed to multiple stakeholders of a case.
 This is not only a huge waste of time and paper but also very inefficient as a process.
-India being a tech leader, is much more capable of digitization of entire documentation with minimum to no paper work at all.
-With cutting edge technology, we manage global businesses in highly secured environment in almost all sectors, then why not in our courts?
+India being a tech leader, is much more capable of digitization of entire documentation with minimum to no paperwork at all.
+With cutting edge technology, we manage global businesses in a highly secured environment in almost all sectors, then why not in our courts?

-This can be achieved by building secured intranet for each court.
+This can be achieved by building a secured intranet for each court.
 Access of such sites may be given only to authorized personnel like lawyers practicing in that court, judges, litigants (temporary login) and a few other interested parties (like session or high court/ Supreme Court judges when the case is transferred to those courts).

-In this method, all documents except those that need signature of the litigants on them (even digital thumb impression can make that part digitized as well) may be stored digitally without any security breach.
+In this method, all documents except those that need the signature of the litigants on them (even digital thumb impression can make that part digitized as well) may be stored digitally without any security breach.
 If we look at today’s document storage system in our courts, we find that it is not only highly insecure, non-structured, untraceable but also prone to easy damage by rodents.
 When we maintain most of the documents digitally, not only document management becomes easy, but the papers that need to be handled by each court reduces substantially.
 This will not only ensure easy maintenance of records, and easy retrievability of case papers, it will also ensure that no case date is ever postponed for ‘non-availability of case papers’ as is found very frequently today.
-This way we will be able to achieve maximum productivity of our courts in minimum cost.
+This way we will be able to achieve maximum productivity of our courts at minimum cost.

 During court trials, these documents can be directly accessed from Intranet by the lawyers and the judges.
 Any acceptance or rejection of any document can also be done in the system.
-So lawyers attending courts will have laptops or tabs with secured connection.
+So lawyers attending courts will have laptops or tabs with a secured connection.

-Intranet can also help easy transfer of cases and documents to different courts.
+Intranet can also help the easy transfer of cases and documents to different courts.
 Very often we find delays in transferring case papers and we need to pay bribes to various people to get this done inefficiently (yes, inefficiently).
 Intranet and digitization will end that worry forever.

-This efficient management of court space, will not only help us in creating more space inside each of our court rooms but will also help the govt. in creating more courts, if needed.
+This efficient management of court space, will not only help us in creating more space inside each of our courtrooms but will also help the govt. in creating more courts, if needed.

-Lawyer panels in courts
+Lawyer Panels in Courts

 Today, advocates can practice in any court and I am not recommending to change that system altogether; but suggesting some changes in that system.
 In today’s system, very often we find advocates do not turn up in courts in time or simply don’t appear at all giving reasons that they are busy in other courts.
-This wastes a lot of valuable time and resource for our courts and huge money of the litigants (both sides).
+This wastes a lot of valuable time and resources for our courts and huge money for the litigants (both sides).
 With many courts (including family courts) making lawyer presence almost mandatory for every date, the existing system is a huge burden on every litigant as the lawyers charge their full fees of the missed dates too.
 For poor people like us, it is not possible to bear their huge expenses without any service.

 So, I suggest that every court have panels of lawyers, who will be like permanent employees of the court (like Bench Clerks, transferable to other courts).
 Only these empaneled lawyers will be authorized to handle any case tried in that court.
-So, these lawyers need to serve the court for full duration of court hours, like our judges do.
+So, these lawyers need to serve the court for the full duration of court hours, like our judges do.
 So, it will be a typical 10-5 job in normal working days.
 Since all lawyers will be attached to one court and only one court; their absence from court and subsequent delay or wastage of court’s time will not arise and the litigants will also get value service (?) for their money spent.

 Litigants in this changed system pay litigation fees to the courts directly and not to any lawyer.
 Lawyers are paid by the court based on their services rendered (so, coming late to office, absence, day off, leaves everything is counted).

-Work like collecting case specific details from the litigant (s) to draft various applications, can be done by clerks knowledgeable in such matters and can be reviewed later by the lawyer panel assigned to the party.
+Work like collecting case-specific details from the litigant (s) to draft various applications, can be done by clerks knowledgeable in such matters and can be reviewed later by the lawyer panel assigned to the party.